ionic-team/ionic-site/docs/guide/building.md

 });
 ```

 Now run the example and try adding a task.
-It should slide up the modal and then show the new task after submitting it:
+It should slide up the modal and then show the new task after submitting it.

 ## Adding projects